anorrl/.github/profile/README.md

 ## .about

-this is the home place of the ANORRL (ANOtherRobloxRetakeLol) project, a project aiming to provide a viable alternative creative outlet for Roblox.
+this is the home place of the ANORRL (ANOtherRobloxRetakeLol) project, which aims to provide a viable alternative creative outlet for Roblox.

 we are constantly trying to innovate the client and site as to make sure everything is just right!